Cleaning & Organizing

 9 Summer Items You Need to Throw Out Right Now

 How many tiny, paper drink umbrellas do you need disintegrating in the way back of your kitchen drawer?
-Professional organizer Jamie Novak ID’s the summer-themed clutter taking up physical and mental space in your life.
+Professional organizer, Jamie Novak identifies the summer-themed clutter taking up physical and mental space in your life.

 Summer serving ware and kitchen cooking gadgets